emmajanedrews/base-template/_posts/2017-10-13-4-ways-we-improve-client-satisfaction.md

 3.)
 Here is what we’re doing next week.

 4.)
-What can we differently or better?
+What can we do differently or better?

 **If you can ask those four things every seven days, you will be a proactive agent** rather than a reactive agent.
 By being proactive, you will run your business instead of allowing your business to run you.